 For example, Contraindicated drugs in Pregnancy:

 SAFE Moms Take Really Good Care

-Find the tips and tricks that work the best for you.
+Find the easy way to memorize medications that work the best for you.
 Even if one trick doesn’t work, keep trying the other ones until you find the one that works.
 Practice writing and pronouncing drug names until you are confident and familiar with the names and actions.

-You may also practice our PTCB Practice Test to become well versed as a Pharmacy Technician.
+You may also practice our take up a free PTCB practice test to become well-versed as a Pharmacy Technician.